decode-data/decode-data.github.io/docs/ga4/index.md

 # Google Analytics 4
 ## Objective
-The Google Analytics 4 (GA4) decoder enables automatic pre-modelling of the GA4 BigQuery `events_YYYYMMDD` export, providing flattened, date-partitioned `events` and `sessions` tables containing all standard and observed `event_params` and `user_properties`.
-It also provides mechanisms to detect new `event_params` and `user_properties` values and to incrementally update data based on inbound data detection.
+The Google Analytics 4 (GA4) decoder simplifies and augments the GA4 BigQuery export, making subsequent data operations simpler and quicker.

+It enables automatic pre-modelling of the GA4 BigQuery `events_YYYYMMDD` export, providing flattened, date-partitioned `events` and `sessions` tables containing all standard and observed `event_params` and `user_properties`.
+It also provides mechanisms to detect new `event_params` and `user_properties` values and to incrementally update the schema based on inbound data detection.

-It can be installed by permitted users on registered datasets by executing a single BigQuery function, without dependencies on any external platforms or API calls.
+It can be installed using a one-line command in the BigQuery console by permitted users on registered datasets, and has no dependencies on any external platforms or API calls.

 ## Access
 The Google Analytics 4 decoder is currently open to private alpha registration.
 Apply for access <a href="https://docs.google.com/forms/d/e/1FAIpQLSf1LVjV2PAVxOqnQMZrg43XMRwblpHPaooGGX2eCJ1Or52qwg/viewform?usp=sf_link" target="_blank">here</a>.